Nittany III

 When can I request housing?

-For the 2021-2022 academic year, students can Request Housing beginning October 15 through at least January 31.
+For the academic year, students can Request Housing beginning mid-October through the end of January.
 The Request Period will be extended if upperclass space is still available.